bluz71/vim-mistfly-statusline/README.md

 - `~`-style home directory paths in preference to absolute paths

-- Truncated, for example `foo/bar/bazz/hello.txt` will be displayed as `f/b/b/hello.txt`
+- Shortened, for example `foo/bar/bazz/hello.txt` will be displayed as `f/b/b/hello.txt`, but not when Neovim's global statusline (`set statusline=3`) is not in effect.

 - Trimmed, a maximum of four path components will be displayed for a filename, if a filename is more deeply nested then only the four most significant